JuliaPlots/MakieGallery.jl/docs/src/statsmakie.md

 @example_database("Analysis", 4)

-Fitting data using LOESS fitting is of course possible:
+One can fit data using LOESS smooth fitting as well as linear regression:

 @example_database("Analysis", 5)

-and, as seen earlier, fitting it with a line is possible as well.

-@example_database("Analysis", 6)

 ## Statistical plot types